Content analytics objectives

 - Reduce churn by creating visibility for product content to create brand adopters and loyal customers.

-- Inform business strategies by identifying product content that is misaligned with strategic goals.
+- Inform business strategies by identifying product content that is unaligned with strategic goals.

 Marketing — Analyze research opportunities